 A minor in eSociety is an ideal add-on for just about any major on campus as it offers a focus on issues in contemporary digital society from a variety of disciplinary vantage points.
-A minor in eSociety requires 18 units drawn from the eSociety major course list, and at least 12 of those units must be upper division (300 or 400 level).
-See a checklist for the ESOC minor linked at the bottom of this page.
+The minor in requires 18 units drawn from the eSociety major course list, and at least 12 of those units must be upper division (300 or 400 level).

 The Library and Information Science (LIS) minor is a great introduction for work in any information context engaging with libraries, archives, special collections, material preservation, health information management, and more!
 This minor will pique your interest in UA's M.A. in Library and Information Science.

 How to Declare